electronart/esearch-project-translation/README.md

 ## Update 24 Sep 2025

-Currently eSearch project ships with partially translated (approx 80%)  Frencn (fr-FR.lang) and German (de-DE.lang) files only.
+Currently eSearch project ships with partially translated files only.

-Other languages in progress will be posted in this repo and the status published below.
+Languages in progress will be posted in this repo and the status published below.

 Send a pull-request if you want to add another language.